 Working with a CPEO, however, significantly reduces this risk.
 As mandated in the Small Business Efficiency Act (SBEA) – which created the PEO certification program – a CPEO is solely liable for federal employment tax payments.
 This means that the I.R.S. cannot go after a client to collect any unpaid payroll taxes.
 That liability falls completely on the certified PEO (as long as the client has remitted the payroll taxes to the CPEO).

 Choosing to work with a Certified PEO provides the same business benefits as a non-certified PEOs, but with the added financial assurance regarding the proper remittance of payroll taxes.

-Choosing to work with a professional employer organization is a critical business decision.
+Choosing to work with a PEO is a critical business decision.
 A PEO partnership can yield business growth and success that otherwise may not have been achievable.

 However, knowing what to look for in a potential PEO partner is crucial.
 Checking to see if a PEO is ESAC-accredited and is certified by the IRS provide greater financial assurance and peace of mind.